raboud/HMSBackend/vsts-docs/builds/xamarin-iOS.md

 # Xamarin iOS Build

-Follow these steps to create a VSTS build for your eShopOnContainers app (iOS)
+Follow these steps to create a VSTS build for your HMS app (iOS)

 **Note**: This document assumes basic knowledge about creating builds and configuring external VSTS connections